Saylimes/Time-Series_Unemployment-Rate/README.md

 - Forecast evaluation and interpretation
 ### Relevance
 This framework mirrors the workflow used by macro research and portfolio management teams to monitor economic releases and assess their market impact.

+Persistent autocorrelation patterns may indicate stable macro regimes, while breakdowns often coincide with policy shifts or economic shocks, making this framework useful for monitoring turning points relevant to rates and FX markets